trag1c/zig-codeblocks/README.md

 # zig-codeblocks

-`zig-codeblocks` is a Python 3.10+ library for adding syntax highlighting to Zig code blocks in Markdown files through ANSI escape codes.
+`zig-codeblocks` is a CPython 3.10+ library for adding syntax highlighting to Zig code blocks in Markdown files through ANSI escape codes.
 Originally intended for patching the lack of syntax highlighting for Zig on Discord.

 ## Installation